igorwojda/kotlin-coding-challenges/README.md

 # Contribute

-If you think something is incorrect, have a better solution, give feedback or simply you want to [add new coding puzzle](https://github.com/igorwojda/kotlin-coding-puzzle/wiki/Adding-a-new-puzzle) just create PR or open a new issue.
+Feedback and new contributions are welcome whether it's through bug reports or new PRs.
+To add new coding puzzle just follow this [guide](https://github.com/igorwojda/kotlin-coding-puzzle/wiki/Adding-a-new-puzzle) and open PR.

 ## Contributors